jojozhuang/jojozhuang.github.io/_posts/2017-08-08-getting-started-with-angular4-and-angularcli.md

 tags: [Angular4, Angular CLI]
 ---

-> Create responsive web application with Angular4.
+> Build web application with Angular4.

 ## 1. Angular4 and Angular CLI
 [Angular 4](https://angular.io/) is a JavaScript framework for building web applications and apps in JavaScript, html, and TypeScript, which is a superset of JavaScript.
 Angular provides built-in features for animation, http service, and materials which in turn has features such as auto-complete, navigation, toolbar, menus, etc. The code is written in TypeScript, which compiles to JavaScript and displays the same in the browser.